Green River Fishing

 From the Bureau of Reclamation:

-The December final forecast for unregulated inflows into Fontenelle for the next three months projects below average conditions.
-December, January, and February Most Probable inflow volumes amount to 28,000 af (88 percent of average), 26,000 af (87 percent of average), and 25,000 af (89 percent of average), respectively.
+The January final forecast for unregulated inflows into Fontenelle for the next three months projects below average conditions.
+January, February, and March Most Probable inflow volumes amount to 35,000 af (115 percent of average), 25,000 af (88 percent of average), and 50,000 af (88 percent of average) respectively.

 What this means:

-Current snowpack in the Upper Green River Drainage is sitting at 101 percent of normal.
-Current snowpack in the Lower Green River Drainage is sitting at 102 percent of normal.
+Current snowpack in the Upper Green River Drainage is sitting at 131 percent of average.
+Snowpack in the Lower Green River Drainage is sitting at 105 percent of normal.
+Current water year to date precipitation in the Upper Green River Drainage is 147 percent of normal.
+Current water year to date precipitation in the Lower Green River Drainage is 122 percent of normal.